openmole/miniclust/documentation/src/main/docs/Deploy.md

 # Deploy Miniclust

-## Demo service
+## Demo cluster

-You can try miniclust, by using [our demo project](demo/README.md).
+You can try miniclust, by using [our demo cluster](demo/README.md).
 This project contains a server and a single worker all in the same docker compose.

 ## Using docker